Durganshu/PDE_SOLVER/README.md

 - Mesh can be imported from an external directory as *.csv (Comma-separated Values) file.
 - Gauss-Seidel solver has been added as an extended functionality.
 - Python Matplotlib has been added in the C++ code using the pybind11 module.

+# Updates in Sprint 3
+- Identified performance bottlenecks and improved runtime by carefully eliminating them.

 # Installing Python3, NumPy and Matplotlib in Ubuntu Linux